Abhi2748/F1-Race-QA-Generation-using-Transformer-Models-/README.md

 ## ⚠️ Limitations

-- **Data Size**: The training dataset was small and covered only a few races, impacting generalization.
+- **Data Size**: The training dataset was small and covered only one race, impacting generalization.
 - **Resource Constraints**: Full-race contextualization and larger datasets were restricted due to hardware limitations.

 ---